jaheyns/CfdOF/README.md

 [release](https://www.freecadweb.org/downloads.php)
 or [development](https://github.com/FreeCAD/FreeCAD/releases)
-FreeCAD build can be obtained (64 bit version) and installed by running the installer or extracting the .7z archive to a directory
+FreeCAD build can be obtained (64 bit version) and installed by respectively running the installer or extracting the .7z archive to a directory
 <FreeCAD-directory>.
 In the latter case, FreeCAD can be run in place
 (<FreeCAD-directory\bin\FreeCAD.exe).